stroopwafl/stroopwafl/README.md

 A whip-crack-bang-Huang \
 Abra-kadabra goes FAANG \
 Wingardium leviosa, dumbledore lore no more \
-“To my foes, vindaloo and korma; hyperreal, dynamic, warmer” \
+“To my foes, vindaloo and korma; hyperreal, spicy, warmer” \
 I recite the devil’s spell to a transformer